 Nothing beat recommendations from friends or our AirBnB host, but Yelp was a great tool for days where we visited new locations on the island.

 - FancyHands: This was our honeymoon, but also our vacation and our annual time to unwind and disconnect.
 While we rented a car because we wanted to see a lot of the island, we didn’t want a packed schedule so we decided to make reservations while we were on the island and felt like going somewhere.
 It was often difficult to get someone on the phone, so we used our FancyHands assistants to call and make reservations for us when needed.
 If I’d done it myself, I might have spent hours trying to get people instead of leisurely drinking my mojitos.
-I’ve blogged before about how great FancyHands are at helping do research and schedule things for you at a low cost.

 Our Puerto Rico Trip